PARTHIBAN-007/PARTHIBAN-007/README.md

 <h1 align="center">Hi 👋, I'm Parthiban K</h1>
-<h3 align="center">Aspiring data scientist with a passion for turning raw data into actionable insights.
+<h3 align="center">Aspiring data scientist/ML Engineer with a passion for turning raw data into actionable insights.
 Proficient in Python and SQL, I
  have completed hands-on projects in areas like machine learning and deep learning.
 My commitment to continuous learning drives me to stay updated with industry trends and explore innovative solutions.</h3>